flashcodes-themayankjha/FKNeoInstaller/README.md

 ## Configuration

-`fkneo-cli` stores its configuration in a file named `config.json` in your system's default configuration directory.
+`FkNeoInstaller-cli` stores its configuration in a file named `config.json` in your system's default configuration directory.
 To clear the configuration, you can use the `reset-auth` command.

 ## Contributing